Private William Duncan, Co. I, 125th Ohio Volunteer Infantry

 - November 25: William “was one of the men with Captain Parks when the guns were captured from the enemy’s rear guard at Mission Ridge.”

 - November 30: Fought at the Battle of Franklin.
-His regiment was engaged in hand to hand combat within the Carter Family yard.
+His regiment was engaged in fierce combat within the Carter family yard.

 - William and his brother, John, built the Holmes County Fairgrounds and Race Track.

-- The United States Federal Census taken on June 2nd in Killbuck, Holmes County, Ohio show William, a grain merchant, and Eliza living with their son, John H., 2 yrs old.
+- June 2: The U.S. Federal Census enumerated in Killbuck, Holmes County, OH showed William, a grain merchant, and Eliza living with their son, John H., 2 yrs old.

-- ***William and John owned both a Grist and Saw Mill in Killbuck, Ohio.
+- ***William and John owned both a Grist and Saw Mill in Killbuck, OH.
 They produced flour for White Lily Flour.***

-- The United States Federal Census taken on June 1st in Killbuck, Holmes County, Ohio shows William, flour mill proprietor, and Sarah E., living with their children: Roland C., 17, Ada G., 15, Frederick W., 12.
-Also living with the family is a young servant by the name of Dora Markley, 18 yrs.
+- June 1: The U.S. Federal Census enumerated in Killbuck, Holmes County, OH showed William, flour mill proprietor, and Sarah E., living with their children: Roland C., 17, Ada G., 15, Frederick W., 12.
+Also living with the family was a young servant by the name of Dora Markley, 18 yrs.

-- The United States Federal Census taken on April 20th in Killbuck, Holmes County, Ohio shows William, a flour mill owner, and Lydia (Elizabeth) living with their children: Carl, 27, Ada, 25, Fred, 22.
+- April 20: The U.S. Federal Census enumerated in Killbuck, Holmes County, OH showed William, a flour mill owner, and Lydia (Elizabeth) living with their children: Carl, 27, Ada, 25, Fred, 22.

-- The United States Federal Census taken on January 5th in Killbuck, Holmes County, Ohio shows William, a flour mill owner, and Sarah E., living with their adult daughter, Ada.
+- January 5: The U.S. Federal Census enumerated in Killbuck, Holmes County, OH showed William, a flour mill owner, and Sarah E., living with their adult daughter, Ada.

-- April 13: William Duncan died in Holmes County, Ohio.
+- April 13: William Duncan died in Holmes County, OH.